MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

     > [!div class="mx-imgBorder"]
     > ![Define card operations](media/cc-card-operation-step.png "Define card operations")

-9. In step 3, an **apply to each** control is selected and enter the necessary information.
+9. In step 3, select an **apply to each** control and enter the necessary information.

     a.
 The **Value** token is added to the **Select an output from previous steps** box.
 This value is obtained from the previous step where we defined the entity.